MathiasMSFT/MyWiki/Logic-App/List emtpy groups/README.md

 To create this Logic App, follow the instructions here 👉 [README file](../Notifications/README.md).

 ## Deployment
-Deploy through 2 steps:

-1. Deploy the ARM template in your subscription and fill all the fields
+Deploy the ARM template in your subscription and fill all the fields
 - Resource Group
 - Location
 - Logic App Name